-“I move we hold our next regularly scheduled open public meetings of the Board on August 23, 2017 and September 20, 2017 at 11:00 o’clock a.m. at 1400 West Washington Street, Suite 280, Phoenix, Arizona.
-I further move we hold an executive session on the same dates at the same location at 10:30 a.m.”
+“I move we hold our next regularly scheduled open public meeting of the Board on January 24, 2018 at 11:00 o’clock a.m. at 1740 West Adams Street, Conference Room B, Phoenix, Arizona.
+I further move we hold an executive session on the same date at the same location at 10:30 a.m.”

 Chad Kirkpatrick seconded the motion which carried unanimously.

 There being no further business before the Board, Mark Ziska proposed the meeting be adjourned.
 Joe Beers seconded the motion which carried unanimously.
 The meeting adjourned at 12:06 p.m.

 (Quotations of Board members in these minutes have been reviewed by staff for grammatical content, and certain grammatical changes may have been made by staff administratively.
 No changes to content have been made by staff administratively or otherwise.)

 Robin Van Staeyen, Interim Executive Director Date Prepared: January 16, 2018